-For the purpose of capturing and reporting compensation expenses, the MIS Standards require all staff of a functional centre be assigned to one (or more) of three broad occupational groups; then further categorized by type of earned salaries.
+To capturing and reporting compensation expenses, the MIS Standards require all staff of a functional centre be assigned to one (or more) of three broad occupational groups; then further categorized by type of earned salaries.
 By doing so, the accuracy of analysis is improved, and the degree of overhead support associated with the service is identified.
 The following is a list of broad occupational groups: